-lcon Item Description 1 (U) Power button Turns the computer on and off.
-2 Keyboard For entering data into your computer.
+lcon Item Description 1 Keyboard For entering data into your computer.
 See "Using the keyboard" on page 14.
+2 Microphone Internal digital microphone for sound recording.

-3 Touchpad Touch-sensitive pointing device.
+lcon Item Description 3 Touchpad Touch-sensitive pointing device.
 The touchpad and selection buttons form a single surface.
 Press down firmly on the touchpad surface to perform a left click.
 Press down firmly on the lower right corner to perform a right click.
-Power indicator Indicates the computer's power status.
-4 ゆ Battery indicator Indicates the computer's battery status.
-Charging: The light shows amber when the battery is charging.
-Fully charged: The light shows blue when in AC mode.
+4 (U) Power key Turns the computer on and off.